 Frequently Asked Questions

 When it comes to policies and procedures, we’ve got you covered.
 Check here first—the answers you need are right at your fingertips.
-We also encourage you to review the parent/student handbook found in the quick links located on the Home page.
 If you still have questions, we are always happy to take your call.

 - What is the procedure if my child must be absent for a portion of the school day or picked up from school early?

 - I understand that every family must complete service hours.
 What does this mean?
 And how many hours is each family required to volunteer?

 Please review our dress code policy (found in the parent and student quick link categories on the Home page) for a matrix of requirements by gender and grade.
 All uniform regulations and guidelines are subject to the discretion of the principal.
 In the event of uniform infraction, we will contact the student’s parents.
 Repeated offenses may result in age-appropriate consequences.
 Generally, we require students to adhere to the following guidelines: